- 2 2 eggeggs

 - ½ tsp ½ tsp salt

-- 1 tbsp 1 tbsp olive oil, for frying
+- 1 tbsp 1 tbsp olive oil or butter, for frying

 - Preheat the oven to 400°F (200°C).

-- Beat the eggs and egg whites together until fluffy.
-Add the cream cheese and continue to beat until the batter is smooth.
+- Using an electric mixer, beat eggs and egg whites together until fluffy.
+Add cream cheese and continue to beat until the batter is smooth.

-- Combine the salt, psyllium husk powder and coconut flour in a small bowl and mix well.
-Add the flour mixture into the batter while beating.
+- Add the flour mixture into the batter while beating.
 When combined, let the batter sit for a few minutes.
 It should be thick like pancake batter.
 Your brand of psyllium husk powder affects this step — be patient… If it does not thicken enough, add some more.

 - Place parchment paper on a baking sheet.
-Use a spatula to spread the batter over the parchment paper into a big square (if you want round tortillas you can fry them in a frying pan like pancakes).
+Use a spatula to spread the batter over the parchment paper into a big rectangle.
+If you want round tortillas you can fry them in a frying pan like pancakes.

-- Bake on the upper rack for about 5–7 minutes.
-The tortilla turns a little brown around the edges when done.
+- Bake on the upper rack for about 5–10 minutes, until the tortilla turns brown around the edges.
 Keep your eye on the oven — don’t let these tasty creations burn on the bottom!

 - Cut the big tortilla into smaller pieces (6 pieces per baking sheet).

-- Heat a small, non-stick skillet.
-Add oil (or butter) if desired.
-Put a tortilla in the frying pan and sprinkle with cheese, a handful of leafy greens and sprinkle with some more cheese, and top with another tortilla.
+- Put a tortilla in the frying pan and sprinkle with cheese, spinach and with some more cheese.
+Top with another tortilla.

 - Fry each quesadilla for about a minute on each side.
 You’ll know it’s done when the cheese melts.